aldelaro5/Bug-Fables-Internal-Docs/docs/MapControl/Follower system.md

 More confusingly however is the normal case of adding followers other than `chompy`: in this case, MapControl incorrectly sets the follower's `tempfollowerid` to the index of the matching animid found in `canfollowID`.
 The problem is `canfollowID`'s order isn't guaranteed by this point to give matching indexes because an unknown amount of followers might not have existed in instance.`extrafollowers`.
 What this means is that it's possible that 2 followers ends up with the same `tempfollowerid` which would cause them to z fight when the `player` is `flying`.
 Whether or not this can happen depends very specifically on the order of `canfollowID` as specified in the map's prefab (after [AreaSpecific](Init%20methods/AreaSpecific.md) modified it if needed) and which specific animids are present in instance.`extrafollowers`.

 ### Issue regarding follower order consistency
-There's another different issue the follower system has, but it's more a design issue than a programming mistake: the order followers are can change between the moment the follower is added and the next map load.
+There's another different issue the follower system has, but it's more a design issue than a programming mistake: the order followers are in can change between the moment the follower is added and the next map load.

 This is because AddFollower ALWAYS append the follower to the end of `tempfollower` and it always becomes the last entity in the follow chain.
 This isn't consistent with how MapControl builds this chain on `latestart`: it adds the requested ones in the order they appear in `canfollowID` and then adds `chompy` if needed.